OctopusDeploy/docs/src/pages/docs/deprecations/index.md

 ### Reporting `/reporting/deployments-counted-by-week` API endpoint {#reporting-deployments-by-week}

 The `GET /reporting/deployments-counted-by-week` API endpoint is being removed in future versions of Octopus.
-None of our supported customers currently use this endpoint.
+None of our supported clients currently use this endpoint.

 While there is no direct replacement for this endpoint, much more detailed reporting is available via the [Insights feature](https://octopus.com/docs/insights).